GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

     and optionally the device location with the Sigfox Atlas positioning service.
 These are available as additional metadata in the second, `DATA_ADVANCED` payload.
-If your `DATA_ADVANCED` callback was triggered, you can see a second invocation for the `callback_data` Cloud Function, and Stackdriver Logging entries similar to this:
+If your `DATA_ADVANCED` callback was triggered, you can see a second invocation for the `callback_data` Cloud Function, and Cloud Logging entries similar to this:

         2019-01-08 06:34:41.248 GMT callback_data
         Received Sigfox message: